Vendicated/Vencord/src/plugins/questify/README.md

         - Popup Above User Panel — Hides the new Quest promotion that appears above your profile panel.
         - Gift Inventory Relocation Notice — Hides the text in the gift inventory which doubles as a shortcut to the Quests page.
         - Friends List Active Now Promotion — Hides the promotion that displays when your friends play a game which has an active Quest.
+    - Allows for modifying the following Quest related features:
+        - Complete Video Quests in Background — Click the watch button on video quests and wait for the video duration to pass.
+        - Prevent Video Quest Modal — Make clicking the watch button do nothing the first time.
+Subsequent clicks will show the modal as normal.
+        - Make Mobile Quests Desktop Compatible — Make mobile-only video Quests completable on Desktop.
 2. Quests Button
     - Show a Quest button in the server list with an optional indicator for unclaimed Quests.
     - Button Visibility